Unlike what many think, meditation is not meant only for the spiritual people.

 Choose a time when you can practice daily.
 And set a reminder to do it daily.
 Start with 2-3 minutes.
 Be consistent with the practice and slowly increase the time duration.

-When you are trying to form a new habit, there is a possibility in forgetting to do it.
+When you are trying to form a new habit, there is a possibility of forgetting to do it.
 Especially if there is no cue associated with it to remind you.

-I do meditation right after journaling at night.
+I do my meditation practice right after journaling at night.
 So writing in my journal is my cue here.

 I have been journaling for almost a year now.
 So it is an established habit.
-Thus I remember my meditation habit.
-You too should associate it with some established habits like
+Thus I remember my meditation habit too.
+You too could associate it with some established habits like

 - Right after brushing teeth in the morning